TheTurkeyDev/blog/content/posts/issue-resolve/pi-iscsi-soft-lock.md

     sudo nano /etc/iscsi/initiatorname.iscsi
     ```
     Comment out the existing `InitiatorName=....` and add a new `InitiatorName=....` entry below to be the name that the soft-locked Pi has.
 Because the files are on TrueNAS you can still access them via the built-in shell.
 I think the boot sequence also shows the name as well.
-4. Reboot the Pi (maybe not needed, but might as well I guess)
+4. Reboot the Pi (not needed, but might as well I guess)
 5. Setup the iSCSI "initiator"
     ```
     $ sudo touch /etc/iscsi/iscsi.initramfs